 \subsubsection{``Decoder-only'' Versus ``Single-target''}

 In this paper, we propose two self-training paradigms.
 To compare their performance, we conduct experiments in Tab.\ref{Tab7} and Tab.\ref{Tab8}.
 On ``Potsdam IR-R-G to Vaihingen IR-R-G'' task, ST-DASegNet (SegFormer) with ``Single-target'' paradigm outperforms ST-DASegNet (SegFormer) with ``Decoder-only'' paradigm by 2.56\% on $mIoU$ value and 2.01\% on $mF$-score.
 ST-DASegNet (DeepLabV3) achieves comparable results with these two paradigms.
-From the results on ``Potsdam R-G-B to Vaihingen IR-R-G'' task, ``Single-target'' paradigm has little inferiority compared to ``Decoder-only'' paradigm.
-Generally, ``Single-target'' and ``Decoder-only'' have close performance.
+From the results of ``Potsdam R-G-B to Vaihingen IR-R-G'' task, ``Single-target'' paradigm has little inferiority compared to ``Decoder-only'' paradigm.
+Generally, ``Single-target'' and ``Decoder-only'' has close performance.
 Due to less training computation cost, we mainly adopt ``Decoder-only'' in this paper.
-Despite that ``Single-target'' can not beat ``Decoder-only'', it still provides an another inspiring paradigm for EMA based cross-domain separated self-training mechanism.
-All in all, DDM is designed to improve the model by enhancing feature representation capacity.
-Feature-level adversarial learning is mainly used to ease the domain-shift problem.
-EMA based cross-domain separated self-training mechanism makes effect on balance the representation tendency between source and target domain images.
-This three key components of ST-DASegNet show great compatibility, which can improve the model from three different perspectives.
+Despite that ``Single-target'' can not beat ``Decoder-only'', it still provides another inspiring paradigm for EMA-based cross-domain separated self-training mechanism.
+As a whole, DDM is designed to improve the model by enhancing feature representation capacity.
+Feature-level adversarial learning is used to ease the domain-shift problem.
+EMA-based cross-domain separated self-training mechanism makes an effect on balancing the representation tendency between source and target domain images.
+These three key components of ST-DASegNet show great compatibility, which improves the model from three different perspectives.